 Is Uterqüe ethical?

 Under Inditex’s policy on transparency, modern slavery and human trafficking, Uterqüe promises to work with suppliers that meet its ‘stringent demands’ and ensure that all of the workers in these factories are offered safe working conditions.

 There is, however, no proof that it is making good on this promise, according to Good on You.

-Uterqüe, like its sister brands, scored 51-50% in the Fashion Transparency Index, which is good but still leaves a lot of space for improvement.
+Uterqüe, like its sister brands, scored 51-50% in the Fashion Transparency Index, which is OK but still leaves a lot of space for improvement.